gohugoio/hugo/content/functions/uniq.md

 needsexamples: false
 ---

-The `uniq` function takes in a slice or array and returns a slice with subsequent duplicate elements removed:

 ```html
 {{ uniq (slice 1 2 3 2) }}
 {{ slice 1 2 3 2 | uniq }}